bpftrace/bpftrace/INSTALL.md

 CONFIG_BPF_EVENTS=y
 ```

-# Building BPFtrace
+# Building bpftrace

-BPFtrace's build system will download `gtest` at build time.
+bpftrace's build system will download `gtest` at build time.
 If you don't want that or don't want tests, you can use the `make bpftrace` target.

 ## Ubuntu